BoldingBruggeman/getm-rewrite/README.md

 ### Installation with conda (currently Linux/Windows only)

-To install or update pygetm, execute
+To install or update pygetm:

 ```
 conda install pygetm -c bolding-bruggeman -c conda-forge